core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see {{Section 3.2 of RFC8613}}).

-The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following extensions compared to {{Section 3.2.1 of RFC8613}}.
+The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following modification compared to {{Section 3.2.1 of RFC8613}}.

-* If the group uses only the pairwise mode, then the 'alg_aead' element of the 'info' array takes the value of the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), else the value of the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-enc-alg}}).
+If the group uses only the pairwise mode, then the 'alg_aead' element of the 'info' array takes the value of the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), else the value of the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-enc-alg}}).

 The Sender ID SHALL be unique for each endpoint in a group with a certain tuple (Master Secret, Master Salt, Group Identifier), see {{Section 3.3 of RFC8613}}.